caraortizmah/BindingInteraction/source/README.md

 ## Notepadding

-Read all documentation available in the `docs` folder prior to keep reading this specific information.
+Read all documentation available in the `docs` folder prior to keeping reading this specific information.

 ## Additional files